CardanoSolutions/ogmios-ts-client-starter-kit/README.md

 # Ogmios Client Starter Kit

-This repo provides a NodeJS package with several examples of how to leverage Ogmios typescript client to execute local-state-queries, local-chain-sync and local-tx-submission and local-tx-monitoring protocols against a node.
+This repo provides a NodeJS package with several examples of how to leverage Ogmios typescript client to:

+✓ Execute ledger state and network queries;<br/>
+✓ Synchronize blocks from the chain;<br/>
+✓ Monitor a local mempool;<br/>
+✓ Submit or evaluate transactions<br/>

 ## Dev Environment